tinymce/openai-proxy-reference-implementation/docs/docs.md

 ![Diagram](flow-diagram/flowdiagram.svg)

-## Component one: the main TinyMCE application
+## Component 1: the main TinyMCE application

 The reference application is a NodeJS server which serves a single page *Message of the Day* application.